-- 🗨 Zoom in.
+- Zoom in.

-- 🔍 Reset the zoom to 100%.
+- Reset the zoom to 100%.

-- 🗷 Zoom the workflow to fit the current window size (Recommended).
+- Zoom the workflow to fit the current window size (Recommended).

-- 🔍 Zoom out.
+- Q Zoom out.

-- Full screen (press Esc to exit).

-- 🕨 Run (or resume) the workflow.
+- Paragraphic Run (or resume) the workflow.

 - III Pause the workflow execution.

-- 💻 Stop the workflow execution.
+- Stop the workflow execution.

-Note that the full screen mode is not recommended because the workflow canvas does not show any menu or buttons.
 The remainder of the buttons (not shown here) are not relevant to the workflow execution.

-4.3 Workflow States
+5.3 Workflow States

-A workflow may only be in one of three states: executing, paused or stopped.
-These states are indicated by the yellow highlighting of the Run, Pause and Stop buttons, respectively.
-A workflow is executed by clicking the Run button.
-Subsequently the workflow and any running pipeline recipe may be stopped immediately by clicking the Stop button, or the workflow may be paused by clicking the Pause button which will allow the current actor/recipe to finish execution before the workflow is actually paused.
-Note that after clicking the Pause button, it is possible that more than one actor is executed, since this behaviour depends on the workflow scheduling.
+A workflow may only be in one of three states: executing, paused, or stopped.
+These states are indicated by the yellow highlighting of the , , and buttons, respectively.
+A workflow is executed by clicking the button.
+Subsequently the workflow and any running pipeline recipe may be stopped immediately by clicking the button, or the workflow may be paused by clicking the button which will allow the current actor/recipe to finish execution before the workflow is actually paused.
+Note that after clicking the button, it is possible that more than one actor is executed, since this behaviour depends on the workflow scheduling.
 For instance, if there are two actors in parallel, and you pause the workflow while one is being executed, then both of them will be executed before the workflow is actually paused.
-After pausing, the workflow may be resumed by clicking the Run button again.
+After pausing, the workflow may be resumed by clicking the button again.